 The Company's federal income tax returns for the tax years 2014 through 2017 were selected for examination by the Internal Revenue Service (IRS), which included the tax year in which the Company had adopted the final IRS tangible property regulations and changed its accounting method for the tax treatment of expenditures that qualified as deductible repairs.
 As a result of the audit examination, the Company agreed to certain modifications of its accounting method for expenditures that qualify as deductible repairs.
 In 2019, the Company paid \$2.7 million in income taxes and \$0.1 million in interest in connection with the conclusion of the 2014 through 2017 federal income tax return audits.
-As of March 31, 2022, the Company's income tax reserve provision and interest expense liability are \$0.5 million and \$0.2 million, respectively.
+The statutory review period for 2018 and prior federal income tax returns has now closed, and as such, in the third quarter of 2022 the Company reversed the income tax reserve provision and interest expense liability of \$0.5 million and \$0.2 million, respectively.